toz015/Multi-Layer-Kernel-Machine/README.md

 ### Package Usage
 Our experiments can also be carried out using our Multi-Layer-Kernel-Machine package.
-Install it through `pip` and quickly start following an example for  [package usage example(MSD)](https://github.com/ZZZhyEva/Multi-Layer-Kernel-Machine/blob/main/tests/package%20example%20usage(MSD).ipynb).
+We provide an example for dataset [MSD](https://github.com/ZZZhyEva/Multi-Layer-Kernel-Machine/blob/main/tests/package%20example%20usage(MSD).ipynb) as a quick start.